Real-Time Segmentation Networks should be Latency Aware

-We coded our experiments using the PyTorch framework.
-All encoders in our network were pretrained on the ImageNet-1k dataset.
-We used pretrained network weights provided in the library.

-\textbf{Data augmentation} We used image crops of $768 \times 768$.
-We did standard image augmentation with random horizontal flip, random scaling from 0.75 to 1.5 and random gaussian blur.

-\textbf{SwiftNet} For SwiftNet, we used a batch size of 12 and trained using Adam optimiser with default parameters.
-We used a learning rate of $5 e^{-4}$ and a weight decay of $1 e^{-4}$.
-We also set a smaller learning rate of $1 e^{-4}$ for the part that was ImageNet-pretrained.
-We trained the network for 200 epochs and used a cosine annealing schedule with $\eta_{min}=1e^{-6}$.

-\textbf{DeepLab v3+} For DeepLab, we used a batch size of 10 and trained using SGD optimiser with momentum of 0,9.
-We used a learning rate of $5 e^{-2}$ and a weight decay of $5 e^{-4}$.
-We similarly set a smaller learning rate of $5 e^{-3}$ for the part that was ImageNet-pretrained.
-We trained the network for 220 epochs and used a poly schedule with a power of 3.
+For DeepLab, we use a batch size of $10$ and train using the SGD optimiser with momentum of $0.9$.
+We use a learning rate of $5 e{-2}$ and a weight decay of $5 e{-4}$.
+We similarly set a smaller learning rate of $5 e{-3}$ for the part that is ImageNet-pretrained.
+We train the network for $200$ epochs and use a poly schedule with a power of 3.

-\textbf{Hardware} We train all networks on a Tesla P40 GPU device.
-We run all our timing experiments on a GTX 1080 Ti GPU device.